disgustinghuman/huntercoin/betterQt_readme.txt

   The purpose is to make buying in the Gem:Huntercoin in-game auction easier and safer.

-  Config options (in names.txt)
+  Config options (in adv_config.txt)

-    config:auctionbot_hunter_name #Alice     Name of the hunter "on duty". (players can't trade in Huntercoin, only hunters) This name must also be in the list of hunter names in names.txt.
+    config:auctionbot_hunter_name #Alice     Name of the hunter "on duty". (players can't trade in Huntercoin, only hunters) This name must also be in the list of hunter names in adv_names.txt.
                                              The Auction Bot will do 1 trade when this hunter becomes spectator. default ""